 “Of course, just teaching these phrases and concepts in training isn’t enough.
 Your team needs to actually use them.
 Which means you’ll need good scripts as well as practice.” – Dann Albright, Embrace Active Learning (and 7 More Call Center Training Tips), Continu; Twitter: @continu

-- While you can provide guidance in the form of empathy statements, keep in mind that you can’t script empathy. “’You can’t script empathy,’ says Bruce Temkin, managing partner of Temkin Group, a customer experience consultancy in Boston.
+“’You can’t script empathy,’ says Bruce Temkin, managing partner of Temkin Group, an omnichannel customer experience consultancy in Boston.
 ‘The right way to do it is to teach the agents about why you’re trying to show empathy, what is it, and why is it important.’

 “For empathy to be genuine, Temkin says. the agents must have autonomy over how they respond, and choose what course of action to take and what words to say.
 After all, even the best actor will sound wooden after 10 repetitions of a similar script.” – Bruce Temkin, as told to Katherine Reynolds Lewis, Dear Customer Service Centers, Please Stop It With the Scripted Empathy, Fortune; Twitter: @FortuneMagazine

-- Use scripts to augment, rather than replace, agent training.
 “Hiring great talent is just the first step.
 To keep your top employees at the top of their games, training is vital.
 Don’t just give new hires scripts and plunk them down in front of a computer.
 Rather, provide regular training sessions that focus on customer care as an ever-evolving skill.
-Keep employees abreast of the latest developments in customer service trends and best practices, and make sure they stay in touch with any shifts in branding or messaging.
+Keep employees abreast of the latest developments in customer service trends and best practices, leverage call center scorecards and make sure they stay in touch with any shifts in branding or messaging.

 “Training can also be beneficial in terms of employee morale.
 As Terri Maxwell notes at the Working Solutions Blog, regular training gives your reps a much-needed respite from the phones.” – Call center best practices for engaging customers, Adecco; Twitter: @AdeccoUSA

-- Ensure that agents have a good understanding of customers’ needs so they can better customize and personalize responses.
 “Call center agents who have a good understanding of the customer’s needs and can personalize their interactions are more effective than those who do not.
 The more information on-hand; the better.
-This can include purchasing history, caller demographics, previous call recordings, voicemails, emails and social media postings.
+This can include purchasing history and caller demographics, as well as details about their omnichannel customer journey, such as: previous call recordings, voicemails, emails and social media postings.
 Agents with access to this information have better insight into the customer and are able to provide more personalized service.

 “Performance support can help: Few things are more frustrating to both customers and agents than not having access to the information necessary to resolve an issue.
 With performance support, agents have quick and easy access to comprehensive information about the customer while on the call and can tailor the conversation to the customer’s specific needs, offer the best solution, and seal the deal faster.” – Francine Haliva, 5 Best Practices for Call Center Agents to Drive Sales, Kryon; Twitter: @KryonSystems

-- Empower agents to problem-solve during nuanced interactions.
 “Basic call center training should prepare employees for the new customer service normal: where agents deliver more personalized interactions.
 Avoid training agents to solve common problems with common solutions or call center training conversation scripts.
-Instead—empower agents to relationally connect with unique customers with unpredictable issues.
+Instead — empower agents to relationally connect with unique customers with unpredictable issues.
 This means training on ideas including emotional intelligence, active listening, and problem-solving to prepare agents for deeper, more nuanced interactions.” – Rachel Saltsgaver, Rethinking the Call Center: Customer-First Training, Lessonly; Twitter: @lessonly